lughnoone/Notes/Configure_Hibernation_with_LUKS_and_Btrfs_not_Breaking_Timeshift_Snapshots.md

 _(prerequisite: install from AUR ```timeshift```, ```timeshift-autosnap```, ```hibernator``` with ```yay```)_

-The aim of this procedure is to explain haw to setup Hibernation on a Btrfs file system encrypted with LUKS.
+The aim of this procedure is to explain how to setup Hibernation on a Btrfs file system encrypted with LUKS.
 Since Btrfs and _swap_ partition do not coexist well on LUKS, the idea is to use a swap file.
-Even if Btrfs now supports with kernel > 5.11 (??), it is not obvious to make it work without break the MUCH useful _snapshot_ functionality.
+Even if Btrfs now supports hibernationwith kernel > 5.11 (??), it is not obvious to make it work without breaking the MUCH useful _snapshot_ functionality.

 We'll explain here how to make it work, knowledge gathered after much search on Internet.